John Hardon: Studies

 As a Jesuit novice, Hardon studied at West Baden College in West Baden Springs, Indiana.
 He published his first article in 1941 on the study of Latin.
 He obtained a Master of Philosophy degree at Loyola University Chicago in 1941.
 On June 18, 1947, Hardon was ordained to the priesthood.
 His mother attended the ordination, along with the now grown up girls from his childhood.
 Anna Hardon died in 1948.

 In 1949, the Jesuits sent Hardon to Rome to attend the Pontifical Gregorian University.
 While at the Gregorian, he was appointed director of the graduate library.
-His superiors tasked him with retrieving a number of library books from borrowers that the Vatican had recently declared as heretical.
+His superiors tasked him with retrieving from borrowers a number of library books that the Vatican had recently declared as heretical.
 He recalled:

 Before I had retrieved one-half of the heretical books, I had become the agent of orthodoxy and therefore the sworn enemy of the modernists, who were updating the Catholic faith to its modernist theology.
 I had doors slammed in my face.
 I lost friends whom I had considered believers [...] [this experience] taught me that the faith I had so casually learned could be preserved only by the price of a living martyrdom.
 This faith, I was to find out, is a precious treasure that cannot be preserved except at a heavy price.
 The price is nothing less than to confess what so many others either openly or covertly denied.

 Hardon earned his Doctor of Sacred Theology degree from the Gregorian in 1951 with a dissertation on St. Robert Bellarmine: A Comparative Study of Bellarmine's Doctrine on the Relation of Sincere Non-Catholics to the Catholic Church.
 That same year, Hardon received a papal medal.